dabamos/dmpack/README.md

 ```

 The Fortran Package Manager will fetch all third-party dependencies
-automatically, but the configuration and shared files have to be installed
+automatically.
+The library and programs will be installed to `~/.local` by
-manually.
-The library and programs will be installed to `~/.local` by default.
+default.
+The configuration and the shared files have to be installed manually.

 ### Linux